-Currently 60 tribes operate child support programs, providing services to Native American families consistent with tribal values and cultures.
-Like their state counterparts, tribal child support programs locate custodial and noncustodial parents, establish legal fatherhood (paternity), establish child support orders, and enforce orders.
+Currently 61 tribes operate child support programs, providing services to Native American families consistent with tribal values and cultures.
+Tribal child support programs locate custodial and noncustodial parents, establish legal fatherhood (paternity), establish child support orders, and enforce orders.
 View the list of tribal child support programs.
-The Bureau of Indian Affairs lists federally recognized Indian Tribes eligible for federal funding Visit disclaimer page .
+The Bureau of Indian Affairs lists federally recognized Indian Tribes eligible for federal funding (PDF).

 Get contact information for your state, local, or tribal child support office.